 - Business credit cards

-- Small business term loans from credit unions or online lenders
+- Business with small term term loans from credit unions or online lenders

 - Vendor tradelines